curl/curl/docs/INSTALL.md

 ## Select TLS backend

-These options are provided to select TLS backend to use.
+These options are provided to select the TLS backend to use.

  - AmiSSL: `--with-amissl`
  - BearSSL: `--with-bearssl`